 Even if the risks of using CBD oils and driving are lower than those of alcohol, they do still carry a risk of causing an accident.
 Just because CBD oils are low risk does not mean they are no risk, especially if a driver knowingly operates an automobile knowing the side effects will make it hazardous.
 If they cause an accident, a driver can be charged with negligence and liability for injuries they cause.

 If you’ve been involved in an automobile accident caused by someone experiencing the side effects of CBD oils, you may be entitled to receive compensation for your injuries.
 Contact Viles & Beckman, LLC today either by filling out our online contact form or by calling us at (239) 334-3933 for a free case evaluation.
-Our experienced personal injury attorneys are ready to answer all of your questions and ease your concerns.
+Our experienced Fort Myers car accident attorneys are ready to answer all of your questions and ease your concerns.